-During the 2016 presidential election then candidate-Trump campaigned on an unapologetically pro-Israel platform.
-In his speech to the influential pro-Israel lobby AIPAC on March 21, 2016, Trump promised, “We will move the American embassy to the eternal capital of the Jewish people, Jerusalem.
+During the 2016 presidential campaign then candidate-Trump boldly promised, “We will move the American embassy to the eternal capital of the Jewish people, Jerusalem.
 And we will send a clear signal that there is no daylight between American and our most reliable ally, the state of Israel.”

-Despite the pledge, a shift in rhetoric has taken place since the President’s inauguration.
-Earlier this year (Feb.
-10) when asked directly in an interview where his administration stood on moving the embassy Trump said, “I am thinking about the embassy, I am studying the embassy [issue], and we will see what happens.
+Unfortunately, the days of treating Israel like a second-class citizen did not end on day one, and with today’s decision, will continue for at least another six months.
+Since assuming office, an obvious shift in rhetoric has occurred.
+When asked directly where the administration stood on moving the embassy, Trump said on February 10, “I am thinking about the embassy, I am studying the embassy [issue], and we will see what happens.
 The embassy is not an easy decision.
 It has obviously been out there for many, many years, and nobody has wanted to make that decision.
 I’m thinking about it very seriously, and we will see what happens.”

-In 1995, Congress passed the Jerusalem Embassy Act of 1995 which states: “Jerusalem should remain an undivided city in which the rights of every ethnic and religious group are protected; Jerusalem should be recognized as the capital of the State of Israel; and the United States Embassy in Israel should be established in Jerusalem no later than May 31, 1999.”
-Despite nearly unanimous support in Congress (the law was adopted by the Senate 93-5 and the House 374-37), Presidents Clinton, Bush and Obama signed waivers to delay the move, citing security concerns.
+Eighteen years ago, Congress passed the Jerusalem Embassy Act of 1995 which says, “Jerusalem should remain an undivided city in which the rights of every ethnic and religious group are protected; Jerusalem should be recognized as the capital of the State of Israel; and the United States Embassy in Israel should be established in Jerusalem no later than May 31, 1999.”
+Despite nearly unanimous Congressional support (the law was adopted by the Senate 93-5 and the House 374-37), Presidents Clinton, Bush, and Obama have signed a series of waivers delaying the move, citing security concerns.

 The most recent waiver had been signed by President Obama in December 2016.